brainets/frites/paper/paper.md

 Theoretical analysis of Electrophysiological data and Statistics_) is a pure Python package to extract cognitive brain networks by means of information-based metrics from fields like information-theory, machine-learning or measures of distances.
-The package also contains statistical pipelines using permutation-based nonparametric approaches and allow defining fixed- and random-effect models accounting for random variations in the population.
-In addition, `Frites` further includes single-trial, dynamic, undirected and directed measures of functional connectivity.
+The package contains statistical pipelines using permutation-based nonparametric approaches and allow defining fixed- and random-effect models accounting for random variations in the population. `Frites` includes a large and yet increasing set of information measures that allow the analysis of  single-trial, dynamic, undirected (e.g., mutual information) and directed (e.g., Granger causality) measures of functional connectivity.

-`Frites` has been written for the analysis of electrophysiological data, encompassing both recordings with uniform spatial sampling like M/EEG data and spatially sparse intracranial recordings.
-The package supports standard [`NumPy`](https://numpy.org/) array inputs [@Harris:2020], objects from the [`MNE-Python`](https://mne.tools/stable/index.html) software [@Gramfort:2013] but also multi-dimensional labelled
-[`Xarray`](http://xarray.pydata.org/en/stable/) objects [@Hoyer:2017].
-By default,
-task-related activity are quantified using information-theoretic measures, using a `NumPy` tensor-based implementation of the Gaussian Copula Mutual-Information [@Ince:2017].
-That being said, the definition of custom estimators like [`scikit-learn`](https://scikit-learn.org/stable/) cross-validated classifiers [@Pedregosa:2011] are also supported.
+`Frites` has been written for the analysis of continuous neurophysiological data, encompassing recordings with either uniform spatial sampling (e.g., M/EEG data) and spatially sparse intracranial recordings, such as intracranial EEG or Local Field Potentials (LFPs).
+The package supports standard [`NumPy`](https://numpy.org/) array inputs [@Harris:2020], objects from the [`MNE-Python`](https://mne.tools/stable/index.html) software [@Gramfort:2013], but also multi-dimensional labelled [`Xarray`](http://xarray.pydata.org/en/stable/) objects [@Hoyer:2017].
+By default, task-related activity are quantified using information-theoretic measures, using a `NumPy` tensor-based implementation of the Gaussian Copula Mutual-Information [@Ince:2017].
+The definition of custom estimators like [`scikit-learn`](https://scikit-learn.org/stable/) cross-validated classifiers [@Pedregosa:2011] is also supported.
 In addition, as some features like permutations are computationally demanding, `Frites` natively supports parallel processing using the [`Joblib`](https://joblib.readthedocs.io/en/latest/) Python package.
 Finally, and as an optional dependency, some functions can further be accelerated using the